cmatthews20/pytest-regression-plus/REPORTSTRUCT.md

 ## Scope

 The tools investigated in this report have many features.
 This report does not comprehensively cover those features; only those necessary to create hardware regression suites are explained and mentioned.
-This report assumes the reader has a preliminary understanding of Python (or an equivalent language for reading purposes), modern coding practices, and pure software testing.
+Although a light introcuction to pytest is provided, this report assumes the reader has a preliminary understanding of Python (or an equivalent language for reading purposes), modern coding practices, and pure software testing.
 By extension, this report also assumes the reader has a basic understanding of command line interfaces, CI/CD (Continuous Integration/Continuous Delivery) workflows, and how to use a terminal/console/shell.

 ## Conclusion